envimate/message-mate/README.md

 exception.
 This differs from queries in that way as a Constraint either holds or an exception is thrown.
 But a constraint will never return data.

-Let's suppose we want to ensure, that the usernames of User are unique.
+Let's suppose we want to ensure, that the usernames of users are unique.
 We use a
 Constraint:
 ```java
 class UniqueUsernameConstraint {